lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 Make this in the format of a paper, sort of literature review

 Talk about the levels of accessibility solutions that currently exist.
 Maybe because there are no clear responsibilities, it is unclear where this work should be done.
+Where is the power currently and where can it be?

 All these levels are trying to make things accessible, here are the main levels, here's what's happening in each one, examples, features, limitations, pros/consm maybe make a value judgement